benjyongzh/llm-data-analyst/README.md

 - `POST /db-connections/{id}/disable` – disable a connection

 ### Conversations
-- `GET /conversations` – list conversations for the current user
+- `GET /conversations` – list conversations for the current user.
+Returns an array of objects with each conversation's `id` and optional `title`.
 - `GET /conversations/{id}` – fetch a conversation with its messages
 - `POST /conversations` – create a conversation bound to a DB connection
 - `POST /conversations/{id}/query` – send a prompt and run the AI workflow.
 The